trinodb/trino/docs/src/main/sphinx/sql/show-functions.md

 ## Examples

-List all SQL routines and plugin functions in the `default` schema of the `example` catalog:
+List all UDFs and plugin functions in the `default` schema of the `example`
+catalog:

 ```sql
 SHOW FUNCTIONS FROM example.default;